marceloFerreira90/github-testing-app/README.md

 attempt 3 : commit as commiter github and actor dependabot = success

-attempt 4 : commit signed = maybe
+attempt 4 : commit signed = success

-attempt 5 : commit signed with github committer and actor dependabot = again
+attempt 5 : commit signed with github committer and actor dependabot = failing but working as expected